trampgeek/moodle-qtype_coderunner/Readme.md

 ### Other UI plugins

-Question authors can write their own user-interface plugins; a JavaScript file with a name of the form `ui_something.js` in the folder
+Question authors who have admin access to the Moodle server can write their own user-interface plugins; a JavaScript file with a name of the form `ui_something.js` in the folder